-Book a full day tour to Tierra del Fuego including a stop at Porvenir, the museum, the king penguin colony, and ferry ride (the same as I did) online in advance!
+Book a full-day tour to Tierra del Fuego which includes a stop at Porvenir, the museum, the king penguin colony, and ferry ride (the same as I did) online in advance!

 4. Visit Craft Breweries and Drink Locally Made Beers

 Patagonia has really put itself on the map for craft beers and microbreweries in recent years, and that’s really no surprise.